College Factual by our College Data Analytics Team

 $24,289 Median Starting Salary

-Lake Superior State University is a small public university located in the town of Sault Ste Marie.
-This university ranks 35th out of 57 schools for overall quality in the state of Michigan.
+Lake Superior State University is a small public university located in the remote town of Sault Ste Marie.
+This university ranks 35th out of 57 colleges for overall quality in the state of Michigan.

-There were roughly 38 natural resources & conservation students who graduated with this degree at Lake Superior State University in the most recent year we have data available.
-Students who receive their degree from the natural resources & conservation program make an average of $24,289 for their early career.
+There were roughly 37 natural resources & conservation students who graduated with this degree at Lake Superior State University in the most recent data year.
+Students who receive their degree from the natural resources & conservation program make about $24,289 in their early career salary.

 More information about a degree in natural resources & conservation from Lake Superior State University